jasonbayton/11ty/_src/android/host-apps-externally.md

 ---
 ## Introduction

-In the ever-evolving landscape of enterprise mobile application deployment, organisations have increasingly sought greater flexibility over how their apps are distributed and managed.
+In the ever-evolving landscape of enterprise mobile application deployment, organisations have increasingly sought greater flexibility over how their apps are managed and distributed.
 Historically, businesses were able to deploy APKs directly from EMM solutions, though as the industry migrates over to AMAPI this is becoming increasingly more difficult to achieve without the partnership of OEMs.

 In place, Google wants all organisations leveraging the Play Store for app distribution, which although for the most-part is reasonable, causes headaches for a subset of organisations.

 Understanding the desires of organisations, Google introduced an alternative to uploading APKs to Google Play, allowing organisations to host their APKs externally to Google's infrastructure while still leaning on the store for the delivery.
 This guide delves into the process for setting up external hosting for private apps, allowing organisations greater control of their APK distribution at a cost of _some_ functionality within Play itself.
 These limitations are, per [Google](https://support.google.com/googleplay/work/answer/6145182?hl=en):